HSM316/LLM_Wikipedia/README.md

 <img src="figures/Linguistic.png">
 </div>

+> [!IMPORTANT]
+> The trends in several linguistic metrics of these Wikipedia pages do indeed show a closer step to the characteristics of LLM outputs, although this is merely a correlation and does not necessarily imply causality.

 <pre>
 ├── Calculate_Readability.py     // Get Page Views
 ├── Calculate_Style.py           // Monthly page view data for the Art category from January 2020 to January 2025.